1. How do I apply?

 2. What do I need to submit in order to apply to the Physics Graduate Program?

 a.
 CollegeNET Online Application

-3. What is the Physics Department address that I should send my unofficial GRE scores (for initial processing), TOEFL scores, $75.00 application fee (international applicants only), official sealed transcripts, and letters of recommendation to?
+3. What is the Physics Department address that I should use to send my TOEFL scores, $80 application fee (international applicants only), official sealed transcripts, and letters of recommendation?